power-watt/notes/machine-learning-resources.md

 ### Hadoop Distributed File System (HDFS)
 * Commonly referred to as "Hadoop"
 * An opensource database framework designed for storing data across a cluster of machines
-  * YARN and HDFS are the core components in the architecture
-    * YARN is technical portion of Hadoop to be aware of to better understand the architecture
-* HDFS is a distributed file system - The data is distributed across a cluster of machines
-  * Good with big data
-* There are many appendage-like services that may or may not be installed on top of HDFS and YARN
+* There are many appendage-like services that may or may not be installed on top of HDFS
   * **Apache Spark**
     * It's kind of like a SQL database for HDFS
     * Experience with Apache Spark is considered very valuable
+* HDFS is a distributed file system - The data is distributed across a cluster of machines
+  * Good with big data

 ### Data Science
 * Basic workflow: Data Capture -> Storage -> Processing -> Visualization
   * Data Capture
+    * Any knowledge of network protocols, cyber security, and encoding will serve you well
+    * Possible sources of data:
+        * Using an API or webscraping the internet
-    * Implementing sensors to collect data - usually IoT
+        * Implementing sensors - IoT can be used here
   * Storage
     * Storing data with good practices
-    * There might be some quick preprocessing done to format the data
+    * Hopefully there is some preprocessing done to format the data
   * Processing
+    * Throwing the data through algorithms and crunching the numbers
     * May require high performance computing (HPC) practices
         * C, C++, and Fortran are good for HPC applications - Because they are compiled, low level languages
-        * R and Matlab are bad for HPC applications - Because they are interpreted, high level languages
+        * R and Matlab are bad for HPC applications - Because they are interpreted, high level languages that just don't scale well
-        * Python - depends on how you do it
+        * Python - Can be good or bad depending on how you do it
+        * Julia - Julia is like this new kid on the block that's looking to pick a fight with Python, Matlab, and R but isn't developed enough to be much of a threat (yet)
         * Hardware accelerators, like GPUs, are great for HPC applications
         * Any parallelization is great for HPC applications - Implement threading or use libraries such as MPI, CUDA, or BLAS
     * Ideally you would skip the storage step and stream your data into processing as it is captured
   * Visualization
     * Making the processed data in human readable form - charts, graphs, and heat maps
 * Any part of the workflow could be considered "Data Science"
+* A lot of time is spent formatting data and it can be a huge bottleneck between any of the steps in the workflow
+    * Good data storage practices can help reduce this problem
+    * Useful things for formating data files
+        * Regular Expressions (RegEx) are the most valuable thing you could ever know for this
+        * The linux commands "awk", "grep", and "sed" - AWK is technically it's own language

 ### Data Engineering
+* Being an admin (System Admin or Database Admin) but using the words "data" and "engineering" instead of "admin"
-* Maintaining the infrastructure and architecture of a system for other people to use
+* Maintaining the infrastructure/architecture of a system for other people to use
-* A data engineer is the same thing as an admin (System Admin or Database Admin) but doesn't want to be called an "admin"
+* Focuses on the Data Capture and/or Storage aspects of the Data Science Work flow